Date: 15 Jun 1922

 The father admitted that he had an asylum inmate working on his farm and that the inmate had brought Edith Parkin flowers and that it had occurred to him that the man was getting too friendly with Edith Parkin.

-A relative was charged on suspicion of murdering Edith Parkin but at the Coroner's inquest the jury returned a verdict of wilful murder against some person or persons unknown.
+A 27-year-old relative was charged on suspicion of murdering Edith Parkin, but at the Coroner's inquest the jury returned a verdict of wilful murder against some person or persons unknown.

 The jury also expressed their dissatisfaction with the way that the father and the aunt had given their evidence.

-She was last seen as she left for school at 8.45am 15 June 1922 by the aunt.
-When she didn't come home for lunch between 12.30-1.00pm the aunt became worried and sent her brother to look for Edith Parkin and Edith Parkin's brother went off to the school in Nanstallon to ask after her.
-However, when Edith Parkin's brother spoke to the schoolmistress he was told that Edith Parkin hadn't been to school.
+Edith Parkin was last seen as she left for school at 8.45am on 15 June 1922 by the aunt.
+When she didn't come home for lunch between 12.30pm and 1.00pm the aunt became worried and sent her brother to look for Edith Parkin and the brother went off to the school in Nanstallon to ask after her.
+However, when Edith Parkin's brother spoke to the schoolmistress, he was told that Edith Parkin hadn't been to school.

 It was said that she had been killed where she was found else there would have been a trail of blood and that she had probably been pushed down first and then hit with a boot or a stone and that her injuries could not have been caused by a fist.